TonyYangHan/donepezil_project/README.md

 - UMAP plot, cluster spectra, per-image cluster maps, and cluster composition plots saved under the output directory.

 ### 5) Notebooks
 - `Masks_operations.ipynb`: Interactive utilities to segment lipid droplets, generate overlays on raw images, and build simple ratios/overlays for PRM/SRS outputs.
 Open in Jupyter/VS Code and run cells in order.
 Outputs include overlay images and example ratio `.tiff` files.
+This is for interactive pipeline prototyping.

 ### 6) Helper Shell Scripts
 - `run_ratio_all_v2.sh`, `run_lipid_all.sh`, `run_corr_all.sh`: Convenience wrappers to batch-run the above Python scripts.